 - Allowing residents to lay in wet bed sheets or soiled adult diapers

 - Failure to provide proper nutrition and fluids

 - Failure to check residents regularly for bedsores

 - Failing to notify the medical staff or transfer to a hospital

 - Failing to notify the family when bedsores are discovered

-Personal Injury Attorney Richard Jaffe and his team have long experience with nursing home negligence cases.
+personal injury lawyer in Long Island Richard Jaffe and his team have long experience with nursing home negligence cases.
 We can step in to make sure that your loved one gets prompt medical treatment and the level of care mandated by law.
 We can also pursue compensation for the injuries, medical bills, and pain and suffering.